High School Youth Researcher Summer Program (HYRS)

 To be eligible to apply for the HYRS program at the University of Alberta, students must:

-• Be currently enrolled in Grade 11, and must have completed, or be currently enrolled in ( at minimum) Mathematics 20-1 or 20-2, Biology 20, and one other Grade 11 science course.
+• Be currently enrolled in Grade 11, and must have completed, or be currently enrolled in (at minimum) Mathematics 20-1 or 20-2, Biology 20, and one other Grade 11 science course.
+Grade 10 students are NOT eligible to apply.

 • Be legally eligible to work in Canada.

-• Demonstrate an interest in health/medical sciences, and an open-mind toward exploring careers in health research and innovation.
+• Demonstrate an interest in health/medical research, and an open-mind toward exploring careers in health research and innovation.

 HYRS encourages applications from members of groups with historical and/or current barriers to equity, including, but not limited to, First Nations, Métis and Inuit peoples, and all other Indigenous peoples; members of groups that commonly experience discrimination due to race, ancestry, colour, religion and/or spiritual beliefs, or place of origin; persons with disabilities; persons who identify as women; and persons of marginalized sexual orientations, gender identities, and gender expressions.
 We recognize that many of these identities intersect and that therefore, equity, diversity and inclusion can be complex.
 We value the contributions that each person brings, and are committed to ensuring full and equitable participation for all in our community.